Animal Welfare Association

 How does the adoption process work?

-the volunteer will meet you there.
+When a date, time and place have been arranged, the volunteer will meet you there.
 The volunteer will give you an

 adoption contract to fill out and sign.
-Our adoption fee is $150,
+Our adoption fee is $100, cash or cheque.
+We don't take credit or debit cards.

 You will get a receipt, but it is not a tax receipt.
+You also get the cat's health record, showing dates of

-and a catnip ball as a going-home present for your cat.
+vaccinations, de-wormings, flea treatment, spay/neuter etc. and a catnip ball as a going-home present for your cat.

 What's included with the adoption fee?

-All our adoptions include Feline Leukemia testing,
+All our adoptions include Feline Leukemia testing, rabies vaccination, 1st and 2nd FVRCP vaccinations,

-2 de-wormings, flea control, spay/neuter surgery and any
+2 de-wormings, flea control, spay/neuter surgery and any other medical treatment necessary to restore good health.

-If it's a kitten that hasn't had all their shots completed
+If it's a kitten that hasn't had all their shots completed at the time of adoption, we give you a voucher

-at the time of adoption, we give you a voucher to pay for that and
+to pay for that and

 for the spay/neuter surgery when the kitten is old enough.

-Why do I need a carry case?
+Why do I need a cat carrier?

 unable to borrow one, we may have one available that we